grandseiken/foundryvtt-multilevel-tokens/README.md

 ## Creating teleports

 Teleports work with marked regions just like the cloning system.
-The only difference is you need to label rectangles with `@in:XXX` for a teleport starting area, `@out:XXX` for a destination area, or `@inout:XXX` for a two-way area.
+The only difference is you need to label drawings with `@in:XXX` for a teleport starting area, `@out:XXX` for a destination area, or `@inout:XXX` for a two-way area.

 Any token that moves into an `@in` or `@inout` region will be moved to the corresponding `@out` or `@inout` region.
 If there's more than one such destination region, one will be chosen randomly.
 The destination can be on a different scene.